 Some people are more likely to get flu complications — for example young children, people 65 and older, those with asthma, diabetes or pregnant women.
 These folks should talk to a provider about whether they should be examined if they’re experiencing flu-like symptoms.

 It’s also possible for healthy people to develop severe illness from the flu.
-So, anyone concerned about their illness should consult a health care provider.
+Anyone concerned about their illness should consult a health care provider.

 In children, the following are emergency warning signs of the flu: